ericametta/ericametta/README.md

 # 👋 Hi there, I’m Erica
-## Data Scientist @ Ohio University
+## Software and Data
-### Currently pursuing a masters degree in Electrical and Computer Engineering
+### Masters degree in Electrical and Computer Engineering

-- I love building stuff, exploring data and creating models.
+- I love building new tech stuff, exploring data and creating models.

   > Tech is one of the greatest forms of human expression.